Clicking here will take you to the “Selecting Treatment” page. This is where you learned about Diet (Breastfeeding and Formula Feeding) and Medicines.

 Empty Stomach: Usually 2-3 hours after a meal, unless Delayed Gastric Emptying (DGE) has been diagnosed.
-A full meal: 4-5 oz of formula.
+A full meal: at least a few oz of formula.

 30 Minute Rule: Proton Pump Inhibitors need to get to the pumps, so they are given an enteric coating (ex: the beads in the capsules) that will only be dissolved in a high pH environment.
 This coating protects the drug from the acid while it is in the stomach, until it can pass into the first section of the small intestine, known as the duodenum.
 In the more alkaline environment of the duodenum, the enteric coating is dissolved and the drug is absorbed into the blood stream and is carried to the proton pumps in the stomach lining, where it begins to block the proton pumps.
 The whole process takes 30 minutes.

 See above, “Immediate Release,” numbers 2, 3, & 4.

 Zegerid has the drug Prilosec in it and it has buffers, so that it can be given with food.
 Why should you care about Zegerid?
 Because you can give the medicine at any time, even with food, and you don’t have to worry about timing it around an empty stomach.
 Links above.
 You also do not have to worry about Night Acid.
 See below.

 OTC Prevacid and Apple Juice – How To